elysium-suite/aeacus/README.md

 -   On Linux, you can run `./aeacus configure` to launch a GUI tool for configuring vulnerabilities.

 ## Compiling
+If you need a tool to quickly install `go` and a few other tools, use [this](https://github.com/elysium-suite/aeacus/blob/master/misc/dev/install.sh) to help you out!
 Once you install `go` (make sure you use a recent version) and install dependencies using `go get -v -d -t ./...`, you can build with these commands:

 -   Building for `Linux`: `make lin`